polygoncoin/Microservices/README.md

 ### fetchFrom

 - **fetchFrom** is a SQL config feature where one can force the fetch from Master (Since usually it is Slave)

-## Rate Limiting

-- Rate Limiting can be configured in database at group(global DB) and user(client DB) level.
-- IP level rate limiting can be configured in **.rate-limit.env.example** on similar lines of .env

 ## Javascript HTTP request example